open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 Most popular IDEs support the highlighting of HTML inside template literals, but for some you might need to install a plugin.
 [See our IDE section](https://open-wc.org/developing/ide.html#visual-studio-code) to learn more about that.

-lit-element works with a `render` function that is called each time the element is updated.
-Inside this function, we need to return the template that we want to render on the page.
+lit-element has a `render` function that is called each time the element is updated.
+Inside this function, we need to return the template that we want to be render on the page.

 Let's start by displaying the title of our app: